ysmood/nofs/readme.md

 - #### **[watchFiles](src/main.coffee?source#L1284)**

     Watch files, when file changes, the handler will be invoked.
-    It is build on the top of `nofs.watchFile`.
+    It is build on the top of `nofs.watchPath`.

     - **<u>param</u>**: `patterns` { _Array_ }